Facility Compliance and Certification

 Manufacturing sites, distribution sites, and storage sites for food products are considered GFSI certified if audits prove they adhere to the established GFSI quality guidelines.
 This type of certification is based on site, not brand, which means the site(s) a brand uses can be GFSI certified, but the brand itself is not.
 Hence the need for every site a brand uses to undergo separate GFSI certification audits.

-• GFSI Audits
+• GFSI audits

 Audits occur annually and can be unannounced, which ensures facilities are always up to par with GFSI guidelines.
 At ShipMonk, additional internal audits are conducted at each site quarterly.
 Internal audits can be unannounced as well.
 Since unannounced audits are a part of the program, it is very important for sites to maintain compliance to standards at all times.
 Each ShipMonk fulfillment center has a Quality and Compliance representative involved in the audits with access to the Quality Management System for maintaining the site’s GFSI certification.

-ShipMonk’s GFSI Certification
+ShipMonk’s GFSI certification

 Currently ShipMonk’s Florida, Pennsylvania, California, Nevada, New Jersey, and Kentucky facilities have been GFSI certified to the BRC Global Standard through AIB.
 This year we are pursuing GFSI certification for our Texas and United Kingdom fulfillment centers as well.